 This situation proves that such a complex system like SAP is difficult to test in 100%, though.

 D.B.: We tried to make the change of the partner to be as little problematic as possible for normal users.
 I think we managed to achieve this goal.
 In practice, they were informed only that from that moment on the principle of reporting all problems to key users in the first place would have to be strictly observed.
 Although similar rules were also formally in effect in the case of Rieber & Søn, they were not always obeyed.
-In the case of BCC, the access to the service desk is, however, contractually limited only to key users.
+In the case of SNP, the access to the service desk is, however, contractually limited only to key users.

 What is the functional scope of SAP at King Oscar?

 J.R.: SAP at King Oscar supports most of the company’s business areas, according to the list of modules in use.
 The functional scope of the system covers the finance and controlling areas as well as fixed asset management, sales and distribution, materials management and warehouse management, production planning and quality management.
 We also have a rarely used functionality for managing recipes (Recipe Management) and a data warehouse.
 King Oscar Poland uses also the SAP HR module.

 Fortunately, very few custom solutions were applied in the system used by King Oscar.
 This greatly facilitated the hand-over of the system to the new service provider and the related transfer of knowledge.

 It should be noted that as part of the project in question the separation and launching of the new SAP installation were not the only activities completed.
 In parallel to the work related to SAP, together with BCC we carried out the deployment of a new electronic document flow system.
 This was due to the fact that ending work in the SAP system shared with Rieber & Søn, King Oscar had to choose its own solution in this field.
 Since the electronic document flow system had been functioning in the company for many years, we no longer imagined working without its support.
 Thus, the new solution had to be ready simultaneously with the go-live of SAP.